Meghan’s Netflix show ‘so painfully contrived it becomes almost fascinating’

 “I was,” she adds before pausing “…not well.”

-The duke wrote in his memoir Spare about the “difficult days” after the Queen’s death, how he and Meghan were separated from Prince Archie and Princess Lilibet for “longer than we’d ever been”, and when they were reunited in California “for days and days we couldn’t stop hugging the children, couldn’t let them out of our sight”.
+The duke wrote in his memoir Spare about the “difficult days” after the Queen’s death, how he and Meghan were separated from Archie and Lili for “longer than we’d ever been”, and when they were reunited in California “for days and days we couldn’t stop hugging the children, couldn’t let them out of our sight”.

 The King and the royal family were mourning the loss of Elizabeth II, the nation’s longest-reigning monarch, in September 2022, against the backdrop of a troubled relationship with Harry and Meghan.